vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 3. Update the `VCDCluster.spec` with the VCD site, names of the organization, virtual datacenter, virtual datacenter network and userContext.
    In production cluster scenarios we recommend strongly that the refreshToken parameter be used, the username and password fields should be omitted or set as empty strings.
 Refer to [how to create refreshToken](#create_refresh_token).
-4. Update `VCDMachineTemplate` objects with the TKGm template details.
+4. Update `VCDMachineTemplate` objects of both Controlplane and workers with the TKGm template details.
 5. Update `KubeadmControlPlane` object(s) with the below details of Kubernetes components.
 The values must match the Kubernetes version of the corresponding template specified in (4).
 See here on [how to retrieve the versions from respective TKGm bill of materials](#tkgm_bom).
     1. Update `KubeadmControlPlane.spec.version`, `KubeadmControlPlane.spec.kubeadmConfigSpec.dns`,